8bitbuddhist/PixelMaestro-Studio/README.md

 # PixelMaestro Studio
 PixelMaestro Studio is a Qt-based desktop application that lets you run the PixelMaestro library on a PC.
-PixelMaestro Studio lets you run demos, mix custom animations, save and load configurations, and control other devices running PixelMaestro over USB.
+PixelMaestro Studio lets you create custom animations, save and load Cues, view demos, and control other devices running PixelMaestro over USB.

 ## Build Requirements
 - QT 5 with the QtSerialPort module